Websplashers

 7-Day Cortisol Balancing Meal Plan for Stressed Women

 This is the core of the guide.
 Each day is built around blood sugar stability, adrenal nourishment, and nervous system support.
-Nothing here requires advanced cooking skills or a specialty grocery store.
+Nothing here requires advanced cooking skills or a speciality grocery store.
 These are real meals for real schedules.

 Monday — Day 1: Reset